 Understanding the role of a notary is crucial when preparing to have documents notarized.
 This knowledge helps streamline the process and ensures documents meet legal requirements.

-Common Places to Find a Notary
+Familiar Places to Find a Notary

 Banks and Financial Institutions

 Banks and financial institutions frequently offer notary services.
-While some banks provide this service free for account holders, others might charge a small fee.
+While some banks provide this service complimentary for account holders, others might charge a small fee.
 Examples of such institutions include Bank of America, Wells Fargo, and Chase.
 It’s advisable to contact the bank beforehand to confirm the availability of a notary and whether an appointment is necessary.

 Law Firms and Legal Offices